Cafeteria Worker Resume Example

 Use numbers when you can.
 For example, mention serving 200+ customers daily or reducing wait times by 15%.
 Recruiters notice facts like these.

 Always update your resume for each job.
 Swap out details so your most relevant experience appears first.
-This makes your application stand out.
+This makes your application stand out, especially when paired with a strong cover letter.

 The layout of your food service worker resume matters a lot.
 Employers spend about 7 seconds on each resume, so your format should grab their attention fast.